 Another point of caution is worth discussing here.
-Namely, the statements of evaluation of immigrant groups that were provided to the participants were purposefully formulated very broadly so as to deliver a prejudiced and generalizing evaluation of the groups without pointing out any particular characteristic that might be ascribed to them11.
+Namely, the statements of evaluation of immigrant groups that were provided to the participants were purposefully formulated very broadly so as to deliver a prejudiced and generalizing evaluation of the groups without pointing out any particular characteristic that might be ascribed to them13.
 Nevertheless, one might still be concerned that the statement in the Negative treatment could affect how participants perceive the socio-economic standing of their in-group, and thereby possibly reinforce (or weaken) the perceived threat of intensified labor market competition, or the competition for welfare benefits, that might result from the immigration of refugees (and the other way around in the Positive treatment).
 However, the answers to question q2, which asked the participants whether the refugees "take away our jobs and social benefits", did not significantly differ between the treatments, thus providing evidence against this possibility.
-Furthermore, interacting the treatment variable with the measure of income, or with the indication of higher education (as proxies of participants' socio-economic standing) and adding them to the regression of the pledged donations (Table 1, column (2)), does not qualitatively change the found results, and the coefficients of the interactions remain insignificant (the results of these regressions are presented in Table 4 in Appendix A.4).
+Furthermore, interacting the treatment variable with the measure of income, or with the indication of higher education and adding them to the regression of the pledged donations (Table 1, column (2)), does not qualitatively change the found results, and the coefficients of the interactions remain insignificant (the results of these regressions are presented in Table A4 in Appendix A.4).
+In other words, taking education and household income as proxy measures of participants' vulnerability to the competition from the newly incoming immigration, it does not seem to be the case that the exposure affects the average pledged donation (in any of the treatments), nor that those with a higher exposure differentially react to the treatment variation.

-$^{^{11}}$ As a reminder, the statements read: People immigrating to Germany from (a given region) contribute (rather positively) / (rather negatively) to socio-economic and cultural life in Germany.
+$^{^{13}}$ As a reminder, the statements read: People immigrating to Germany from (a given region) contribute (rather positively) / (rather negatively) to socio-economic and cultural life in Germany.